bigredwill/wsimons.com/src/pages/blog/2018-08-02-adventure-time.md

 ## Coming Together in Japan

 When I arrived in Osaka, I felt at ease.
-I was used to stepping in to the unknown, at ease with being out of my element.
+I was used to stepping in to the unknown, comfortable with being out of my element.
 Wandering the streets, I felt so much joy to be right where I was.
 After 4 months of traveling overseas, I had made it to my final destination.
 I had made my dream of travel a reality.
 The power of manifestation and taking small steps lead to this grand journey.

 > I realize now that the reality of things is not something you convey to people but something you make.
 It is this that gives birth to meaning.
 >